Arctic policy of the United States: Executive Office of the President (White House)

 The EOP is headed by the White House Chief of Staff.
 Entities within the EOP include: Council on Environmental Quality, National Security Council, Office of Management and Budget, Office of Science and Technology Policy, President's Intelligence Advisory Board, and others.

 Council on Environmental Quality (CEQ)

-The CEQ's Interagency Ocean Policy Task Force released its Final Recommendations July 19, 2010.
-One recommendation was to create The National Ocean Council (NOC), which is co-chaired by the CEQ and the OSTP.
+The CEQ's Interagency Ocean Policy Task Force released its Final Recommendations on July 19, 2010.
+One recommendation was to create the National Ocean Council (NOC), which is co-chaired by the CEQ and the OSTP.
 The USARC, in conjunction with the Navy and under the aegis of the National Ocean Council, is developing an Arctic Strategic Action Plan.

 Office of Science & Technology Policy (OSTP)

 Congress established the Office of Science and Technology Policy in 1976 with a broad mandate to advise the President and others within the Executive Office of the President on the effects of science and technology on domestic and international affairs.
 The mission of the policy is to ensure that Federal investments in science and technology are making the most out of the contribution to economic prosperity, public health, environmental quality, and national security.
 It lightens up the process by which government programs in science and technology are resourced, evaluated, and coordinated.
 Maintain professional relationship between government officials and science representatives.
 This organization also co-chairs the National Ocean Council.